Agent for H.A.R.M.

-Agent for H.A.R.M. is a 1966 science fiction spy thriller directed by Gerd Oswald and starring Mark Richman, one of a number of spy thrillers of the era having conspicuous sci-fi elements.
-Here it is the deadly spores which turn human flesh into fungus on contact.
+Agent for H.A.R.M. is a 1966 American science fiction spy thriller directed by Gerd Oswald and starring Peter Mark Richman, one of a number of spy thrillers of the era having conspicuous sci-fi elements; in this case, a fictional spore turns human flesh into a fungus on contact.

-The film was intended to be the television pilot for a new spy series.
-However, it was later decided that it should be given a theatrical release instead.
+The film was intended to be the television pilot for a new spy series, but was later decided that it should be given a theatrical release instead.
 It was released as a double feature with Wild Wild Winter.

 Plot

-Adam Chance (Peter Mark Richman), works for an American agency, H.A.R.M.
-(Human Aetiological Relations Machine).
-He is assigned to protect Dr. Jan Steffanic (Carl Esmond), a recent Soviet defector who has developed a new weapon which fires spores that upon contact with skin slowly eat the body away.
+Adam Chance (Peter Mark Richman) works for an American agency called Human Aetiological Relations Machine, or H.A.R.M.
+He is assigned to protect Dr. Jan Steffanic (Carl Esmond), a recent Soviet defector who has developed a new weapon which fires spores that upon contact with human skin slowly dissolves it.

-Following Dr. Steffanic's arrival in the US he is taken into protective custody by H.A.R.M. and is placed in a beach house along with his niece and Agent Chance to develop a spore antidote.
-Here he reveals the communists' real plan, which is to dust all of the American crops with these deadly spores.
-During their time at this house Chance falls for Steffanic's niece Ava Vestok (Barbara Bouchet), who is later revealed to be a communist spy.
+Following his arrival in the U.S., Dr. Steffanic is taken into protective custody by H.A.R.M. and is placed in a beach house along with his niece Ava Vestok (Barbara Bouchet), with Agent Chance overseeing the development a spore antidote.
+Here Dr. Steffanic reveals the communists' real plan, which is to dust all American crops with these deadly spores.
+During their time at the beach house, Chance falls for Steffanic's niece, who is later revealed to be a communist spy.
 After the flat is attacked, Dr. Steffanic is kidnapped by European spies and taken to a warehouse.
-Chance eventually rides in and a gun fight ensues in which Steffanic (spelled “Stefanik” on-screen) is exposed to the deadly spores in a valiant sacrifice, and dies.
-Afterwards, Chance re-appears at the beach house and arrests Ava for good.
+Chance infiltrates this location; in the ensuing gun fight, Steffanic exposes himself to the deadly spores in a valiant sacrifice and dies.
+Afterwards, Chance reappears at the beach house and arrests Ava.